itz-AmdadulHaque/AuthJS-nextjs-/README.md

-# Authjs (Google and Gighub Provider) ([doc](https://authjs.dev/))
+# Authjs (Adding credential login) ([doc](https://authjs.dev/))

-A simple app where you will find two button, one for google login and another for github login.
-After login user will be redirected to the home page. where the user can see user name, image and a logout button.
-Logout using the logout button.
+A simple app where in the home page user will find a form to login with email and password or use google or github  to login.
+If user login with google or github, user will be redirected to the home page. where the user can see user name, image and a logout button. if user used credetial to login(email, password) then they will see only thier name and logout button.
+As no database is use to store user info, and no signup form, we use a 'user.js' file with an array containing some users info like email and password to Mimic a database of singup users.
+So, only the users in this array can login.
+User can Logout using the logout button.
 Thats it.
-Everything is done in server side using server action.

-Here anyone can login and logout.
-No database is used to store user info.
-AuthJS uses cookie to handle session.
+we have to make the form as client component to show the user credential mistake error like wrong password, email not found etc.

 ## env variables
 - GOOGLE_CLIENT_ID